 Princess Diana , Wonder Woman

 Jason, Wonder Woman Twin younger brother Queen Hippolyta and Zeus son

 Nubia, is Wonder Woman's TWIN SISTER Queen Hippolyta's daughter.

 Antiope, Hippolyta's sister, later Queen of the Bana.

 Phillipus, general and former co-ruler of Paradise Island.

 Artemis, of Bana-Mighdall, Bana warrior, former co-ruler of Paradise Island and former Wonder Woman.

 Donna Troy, the first Wonder Girl and member of the Titans of Myth, Queen Hippolyta's adopted daughter.

-Cassandra Sandsmark, the second Wonder Girl, daughter of Zeus.
+Cassandra Sandsmark, the second Wonder Girl, granddaughter of Zeus.